openhwgroup/programs/process/OpenHW-Specification-Process.md

 This type of specification is developed and frozen in a Task Group designated by the Technical Working Group (TWG) to this task, then ratified and released (published) by TWG.

-Note that this process does not refer to a requirements specification for an OpenHW Group project such as an open-source Core or Hardware or Software project.
-In that context, requirements specification is a list of the required features of the open-source project.
+Note that this process does not refer to a "requirements specification" for an OpenHW Group project such as an open-source Core or Hardware or Software project.
+In that context, "requirements specification" is a list of the required features of the open-source project.

 ### Characteristics of the OpenHW Group Specification Process